grannycart/by-sound-alone_source/notes-and-edits/2025_third-round-edits.md

     * [ ] The biggest thing I'd like to see is some more reaction to Hershel when he first joins the Prospect.
 I kept wondering why no one was affected by a pigeon flapping around the ship.
 I think at minimum you could move the bit about him taking up residence in the galley to an earlier part.
 Though I'd also like a bit more, eg who loves him and develops a relationship vs who is just annoyed.
         * I made a half-assed attempt to address this: chapter for line ~935 -- 2023-12-30 13:30
     * [ ] I also felt like there could be a little more reaction to the loss of Owen and departure of Chips...  what does Cassandra think about all that?
+* [ ] When finished with third pass: do a par formatting on all md files?
+Ideally, the md would be very legible for reading.

 ## production edits still to make
 * See "Final production todos" in index_notes-and-todos